Mortgage

 • You can wait for automated cancellation when you reach a 78% LTV ratio

 The HomeReady program makes it easier for homebuyers to qualify with flexible down payment and income guidelines.
-However, there are extra steps to take and conditions to meet, which we’ll explain next.
+However, there are extra steps to take and conditions to meet in order to be approved for this loan program — these include:

-Income limits.
-To qualify for a HomeReady loan, buyers must earn no more than 80% of the area median income (AMI) wherever they’re buying.
-You can check your local income limit by using Fannie Mae’s lookup tool.
+Meeting income limits.
+To qualify for a HomeReady loan, buyers must earn no more than 80% of the area median income wherever they’re buying.
+You can check your local income limit by using Fannie Mae’s AMI lookup tool.

-Down payment options.
+Following down payment guidelines.
 Eligible HomeReady borrowers don’t have to contribute a certain percentage of their own funds toward the down payment requirement on a single-family home.
-Gifts, grants or a Community Seconds® loan can be used to cover their cash to close.
+Gifts, grants or a Community Seconds® loan can be used to cover their closing costs.

-Homebuyer education.
+Completing homebuyer education.
 Fannie Mae requires first-time homebuyers to complete its Fannie Mae HomeView™ homeownership education program.
-The program is free of charge and designed to help borrowers navigate the lending process and successfully manage their mortgages.
+This free program is designed to help borrowers navigate the lending process and successfully manage their mortgages.

-Boarder income.
-Buyers who might have trouble qualifying with just their income may be able to add the income of a tenant renting a room in their home, even if the tenant is not on the loan application.
+Accounting for boarder income.
+Buyers who might have trouble qualifying with just their income may be able to add the rental income from a tenant in their home, even if the tenant isn’t on the loan application.

 Who it’s best for